sonic-net/DASH/documentation/general/program-scale-testing-requirements-draft.md

 # Program Scale Testing Requirements for LAB Validation

->**NOTE**: This preliminary document includes a text description of a so-called **"Hero Test"** to establish minimum performance requirements and screen captures of Layer 2/3 packet generator stream configurations for IXIA IxExplorer packet tester device.
+>**NOTE**: This prelimiary document includes a text description of a so-called **"Hero Test"** to establish minimum performance requirements and screen captures of Layer 2/3 packet generator stream configurations for IXIA IxExplorer packet tester device.
 These L23 streams simulate L4 connection establishment.
 This document, and the testing methodology, will be replaced by a more formal, complete requirements specification and  automated testing scripts in due time.

 ## Table of Contents